What Is a Stipend? Definition, Types, and Examples for Employers

 The concept of stipends has been around for a while.
 However, how organizations design and deploy them to their people has transformed quite a bit over the last 10 years.

-Companies are launching new stipend programs to solve operational challenges — consolidating vendors, optimizing budgets, reducing administrative work — while supporting employee needs like wellness, professional development (hello, AI upskilling), family benefits, and more.
+Companies are launching new stipend programs to solve operational challenges — consolidating vendors, optimizing their benefits budget, reducing administrative work — while supporting employee needs like wellness, professional development (hello, AI upskilling), family benefits, and more.

-The result?
-Stronger total compensation packages and attract, engage, and retain top talent.
+The result is stronger total compensation packages that attract, engage, and retain top talent.

-In this guide we’ll cover how the concepts of stipends has evolved over the last 10 years, and focus on the modern approach to stipends companies are now taking.
+In this guide we’ll cover how the concept of stipends has evolved over the last 10 years, and focus on the modern approach to stipends companies are now taking.

 What is a stipend?

-Traditionally, the concept of stipends was meant simply just for business-related expenses, such as a “relocation stipend” or “meal stipend for travel.”
-These were centered around needs and requirements to make work possible.
+Traditionally, the concept of stipends was solely to cover employees’ business-related expenses, such as a “relocation stipend” or “meal stipend for travel.”
+These were centered around the needs and requirements that make work possible.

-For the purpose of this post, we’ll be focusing on the modern approach as these are more common due to their strategic benefits for employers and employees.
+For the purpose of this post, we’ll be focusing on the modern approach.

 There are several key elements to stipends that make up a modern stipend program, which we’ve outlined below.